 Since the mid-1990s, the phrase, “HR transformation,” has been a part of HR’s common vernacular.
 In fact, it is so often-used some regard it as almost a form of HR “smart talk” – something that many talk about, but few really understand how to do.
 The same could be said – most recently – for the terms, “workforce analytics,” “talent analytics,” and other variants of this.
-Given the frequency of use of both, it is critical to understand what HR transformation really is and the role workforce analytics plays in effective HR transformation.
+Given the frequency of use of both, it is critical to understand what true HR transformation really is and the role workforce analytics plays in transforming HR.

 In the beginning, “HR transformation” was – essentially – a movement, driven by a host of HR leaders, academics, consultants, and technology companies.
 Their focus: moving HR from a predominantly administrative function to a more strategically focused entity.